Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Storage sneaks up on you.
-A shoebox works at 100 cards; at 10,000 cards with active inventory listed on eBay, a bad system costs you real time on every single order.
+A shoebox works at 100 cards; at thousands of cards with active inventory listed on eBay and sixty-plus orders a week to pick, a bad system costs real time on every single order.
 Here's how my setup evolved and what I'd buy at each stage.

 Binders: side-loading won the argument